Faculty-in-Residence

 Dr. Elizabeth Grimm (G ’10): McCarthy Hall

-With an expertise in the study of terrorism, torture, and interrogation, Professor Arsenault has taught International Security, International Law, and International Relations courses at the graduate and undergraduate level as well as seminars on intelligence, terrorism, and counterterrorism.
-She was presented with the Dorothy Brown Award in 2012 by the Georgetown University Student Association on behalf of the undergraduate student body and has also received the School of Foreign Service Faculty of the Year Award in 2012.
+She was presented with the Dorothy Brown Award in 2012 by the Georgetown University Student Association on behalf of the undergraduate student body and has also received the School of Foreign Service Faculty of the Year Award in 2012, 2020, and 2023.
+Grimm is also the 2020 recipient of the James S. Ruby Faculty Appreciation Award from the Georgetown Alumni Association and the 2022 recipient of the 1820 Graduate Award from the Georgetown Alumni Association.

-Elizabeth lives in McCarthy with her husband Jacques (C’01, G’07) and their two sons, Hugo and André.
+She lives in McCarthy with her husband Jacques (C’01, G’07), their three children, Hugo, André, and Lulu, and their three-legged dog, Crouton.

 Andrea M. Headley: Capitol Campus